 Self-care entails practicing self-empathy and self-compassion.
 Stop worrying about what other people think because they will have their own perception regardless.
 Brene already confirmed (see above 2nd bullet) that there is no way to control perception.
 The idea of being perfect is an overwhelming weight to carry on your shoulders.
 Don’t be so hard on yourself.

-If my rational logic has not swayed you from your perfectionistic tendencies, I suggest that you do some work to challenge your thoughts.
-By way of work, I mean maintain a journal so that you can explore these concepts further.
+If my rational logic has not swayed you from your perfectionistic tendencies, I suggest you do some work to challenge your thoughts.
+A vehicle for the work could be to maintain a journal so that you can explore these concepts further.
 How does perfectionism manifest in your life?
-Is it harmless (I need to get the recipe just right so they’ll enjoy it) or causing you grief (if I don’t get the recipe just right, they’ll think that I didn’t learn how to cook the cultural dishes that were passed down and I won’t be able to pass them onto my children)?
+Is it harmless (I need to get the recipe just right so they’ll enjoy it) or causing you grief (if I don’t get the recipe just right, they’ll think that I didn’t learn how to cook the cultural dishes passed down and I won’t be able to pass them onto my children)?
 What are you afraid people will find out about you?
 Practice visualization.
 Imagine how much lighter you’d feel without the burden of perfectionism.

 One thought on “Imperfection Part II”